Blendify/blender-manual/blender_docs/manual/physics/particles/properties/render.rst

 Object
 ======

+Dupli Object
-In the Object visualization mode the specified object (*Dupli Object:* field) is duplicated in place of each particle.
+   The specified object is duplicated in place of each particle.
-The duplicated object has to be at the center of the coordinate system, or it will get an offset to the particle.

 Global
    Use object's global coordinates for duplication.
-Size
+Rotation
-   Size of the objects
+   Use the rotation of the object.
-Random Size
+Scale
-   Give the objects a random size variation.
+   Use the size of the object.

 Group
 =====

+Dupli Group
-In the Group visualization mode, the objects that belong to the group (*GR:* field) are duplicated sequentially in the place of the particles.
+   The objects that belong to a group are duplicated sequentially in the place of the particles.

 Whole Group
    Use the whole group at once, instead of one of its elements, the group being displayed in place of each particle.
+Pick Random
+   The objects in the group are selected in a random order, and only one object is displayed in place of a particle.
+   Please note that this mechanism fully replaces old Blender particles system using parentage and DupliVerts to replace particles with actual geometry.
+   This method is fully deprecated and does not work anymore.
 Use Count
    Use objects multiple times in the same groups.
    Specify the order and number of times to repeat each object with the list box that appears.